Arthurkhan/star-gazer-analysis/update-logs/ui-optimization-2025-05-24/progress-tracker.md

 4. **Quality**: Emphasis on testing each phase before moving to next
 5. **NEW**: Customer Loyalty removal is low-risk due to placeholder implementation
 6. **NEW**: Review Pattern removal from Overview is NO-OP (nothing to remove)
+7. **NEW**: Customer Loyalty removal complete with minimal impact - only placeholder code removed

 ---